| Home Page > Wireless ISP Tower | Updated:

 Wireless ISP Tower Install

-My provider (NetSpectrum) uses Alvarion Breeze Access wireless devices, which use a proprietary protocol to connect using a microwave band.
+My provider (NetSpectrum) uses Mororola Canopy wireless devices, which use a proprietary protocol to connect using a microwave band.
 My internet connection used to slow down during the summer months with signal strength issues due to leaf blockage, as the first unit used had a passive antenna fed with LDF4-50 (half inch) heliax.
-The solution was to use a new unit with a higher gain amplified antenna and move it higher to clear the path to the North Bay feed.
-The new remote unit has a downconverter built into the active antenna, and feeds a 400 MHz signal to the indoor unit using LMR400 coax.
-My internet speed has doubled since the install of the new equipment.
+The new unit has all the electronics up the tower and feeds my house with outdoor CAT5 cable.
+A lot nicer to work with!

 As the elevations on each leg were different, I used wood pieces stacked on the inside of the mounts to support the tower legs while I leveled the tower.
 I drilled one mounting hole through the channel iron to mount the base section, then drilled the mounting holes through the grout into the bedrock to mount the plates.
 I then drilled the second hole through the channel to secure the tower.
 While it doesn't show it here, the tower is well grounded.
 I must have done everything correctly, because the installation survived the storm of July 2006 with no damage.